mikeshardmind/lumi/operator_overloading.md

 - Lumi allows operator overloading.
 - Operator overloading is only allowed for types where the relationship has been declared implementations of operators will be checked against such declarations.
+- Lumi has seperate rules for application code and library code.
+- Lumi allows some amount of ["Type piracy"](https://docs.julialang.org/en/v1/manual/style-guide/#avoid-type-piracy) in application code, but not in library code.
+- Lumi allows for operator implementations that would be unsafe if further extended in application code, but not in library code.

 ie. (syntax not final)